KarelZe/thesis/references/obsidian/📖chapters/⭕Self-Training classifier.md

-name of study `17malsep`
+Our supervised approaches depend on the availability of the trade initiator as the true label.
+Yet, obtaining the label is often restricted to the rare cases, where the trade initiator is provided by the exchange or to subsets of trades where the label can be inferred through matching procedures, which may bias the selection.
+Unlabelled trades, though, are abundant  and may improve generalization performance of the classifier.
+Semi-supervised methods leverage partially labelled data by learning an algorithm on unlabelled instances alongside with true labels ([[@chapelleSemisupervisedLearning2006]]6).

+For semi-supervised approaches to

+Central hypothesis.
+The basic assumption in semi-supervised learning, called smoothness, stipulates that two examples in a high density region should have identical class labels [10, 2].
+This means that if two points are part of the same group or cluster, their class labels will most likely be the same.
+If they are separated by a low density zone, on the other hand, their desired labels should be different.
+Hence, if the examples of the same class form a partition, unlabeled training data might aid in determining the partition boundary more efficiently than if just labeled training examples were utilized. (https://arxiv.org/pdf/2202.12040.pdf)

+“However, there is an important prerequisite: that the distribution of examples, which the unlabeled data will help elucidate, be relevant for the classification problem.
+In a more mathematical formulation, one could say that the knowledge on p(x) that one gains through the unlabeled data has to carry information that is useful in the inference of p(y|x).
+If this is not the case, semi-supervised learning will not yield an improvement over supervised learning.
+It might even happen that using the unlabeled data degrades the prediction accuracy by misguiding the inference; this effect is investigated in detail in chapter 4.” ([[@chapelleSemisupervisedLearning2006]], 2006, p.
+19)

+In this survey we focus on self-training algorithms that follow this principle by assigning pseudo-labels to high-confidence unlabeled training examples and include these pseudo-labeled samples in the learning process

-The application of semi-supervised is new in the context of trade classification with a on supervised or unsupervised methods.
+The application of semi-supervised methods is novel in trade classification.

-Our basic idea is to also incorporate unlabelled trades into the training procedure.
-We hope nlabelled trades can improve generalization performance.
+Semi-supervised learning makes several

+*pseudo labels* / *proxy lbels* Other than true labels

+In this blog post, I will focus on a particular class of semi-supervised learning algorithms that produce _proxy labels_ on unlabelled data, which are used as targets together with the labelled data.
+These proxy labels are produced by the model itself or variants of it without any additional supervision; they thus do not reflect the ground truth but might still provide some signal for learning.
+In a sense, these labels can be considered _noisy_ or _weak_.
+I will highlight the connection to learning from noisy labels, weak supervision as well as other related topics in the end of this post. (https://www.ruder.io/semi-supervised/)

+For trade classification the true label are frequently unknown, as the trade initiator is not provided by the exchange or labelling strategies work only on subsets of trades, such as .
+Unlabelled trades are readily available and of potential

 Basic assumption
 An increasingly popular pre-training method is self-supervised learning.
 Self-supervised learning methods pre-train on a dataset without using labels with the hope to build more universal representations that work across a wider variety of tasks and datasets. (komischer Thesis)

-“In a more mathematical formulation, one could say that the knowledge on p(x) that one gains through the unlabeled data has to carry information that is useful in the inference of p(y|x).
-If this is not the case, semi-supervised learning will not yield an improvement over supervised learning.
-It might even happen that using the unlabeled data degrades the prediction accuracy by misguiding the inference; this effect is investigated in detail in chapter 4.” ([[@chapelleSemisupervisedLearning2006]], 2006, p.
-19)